-In 1994 The Morrison School began a partnership with River’s Way, a non-profit organization that provides team centered activities and adventures for people of all abilities with an emphasis on special needs populations.
+In 1994 Morrison School began a partnership with River’s Way, a non-profit organization that provides team building activities and adventures for people of all abilities.
 River’s Way facilitates programs with our students that focus on teamwork, leadership development, risk taking, and social skills through outdoor adventure activities.
-Middle School and High School students participate in activities that include high ropes, rock wall climbing, caving, white water rafting, and other challenging physical activities which are used to enhance their physical, personal, and social abilities.
+Middle School and High School students participate in activities that include hiking, rock wall climbing, caving, canoeing, and other challenging physical activities which are used to enhance their physical, personal, and social abilities.

 Morrison School Student Council is an organization conducted by students and supervised by adults.
 The purpose of the student council is to give students an opportunity to develop leadership by organizing and carrying out school activities and service projects.
 In addition to planning events that contribute to school spirit and community welfare, the student council is the voice of the student body.
 They help share student ideas, interests and concerns with the school wide community.
 Any student that is interested in leadership, organizational behavior, event planning or becoming more involved in the school are welcome to become involved.
 A few of the projects that Morrison School Student Council plan and facilitate include: participation in the Bristol City Christmas Parade, The Prom and Spring Fling, Holiday Celebrations and Costume Contests and community service projects.